cholcombe973/GeneToolkit/README.md

 # GeneToolkit
 Part of the what I did in college series.
 Ignore the fact that this says GeneToolkit.
 This project is essentially a cluster that performs MapReduce jobs.
 The [Worker.java](https://github.com/cholcombe973/GeneToolkit/blob/master/src/parallelComputingLib/Worker.java) class performs work that is given to it and sends it back to the central server.
+This was built back in 2002-2004 time frame so I'm not certain if it will compile with today's java.

 * Description:
  * The [Server.java](https://github.com/cholcombe973/GeneToolkit/blob/master/src/parallelComputingLib/Server.java) class acts